5 Platinum Myths Debunked

 Myth: Platinum is softer than gold.

 Platinum is known for its durability.
-While most precious metals are soft in their raw state, it is important to note that hardness does not necessarily mean strength.
-Platinum is much stronger and considerably more dense than gold.
+While most precious metals are soft in their raw state, it is important to note that hardness does not necessarily mean durability.
+Platinum is considerably denser than gold and much more durable.
 In fact, platinum is one of the longest lasting natural materials on earth.
-Platinum actually gets stronger with wear through a phenomenon known as “work hardening” – meaning that every scratch on the surface of a platinum ring actually makes the surface stronger— making it truly eternal.
 It is known to be the best choice for milestone jewelry like engagement rings and wedding bands, because it holds precious gemstones in place more securely than other metals — all while making the gemstone appear even more brilliant.
 Platinum symbolizes your everlasting love and bond that will endure for years to come.

 Myth: White gold and platinum are interchangeable.